Posted by marilynch

 Monterey-Salinas Transit (MST) normally has bus service to Pebble Beach 7 days a week, with bike racks on those buses, too.
 See MST.org for updates.
 Service hours are tailored to employees working in Pebble Beach (“commuter bus”), so plan for that and review the MST schedule to find the times that work best for you.
 Check out the 2x Pebble Beach Express schedule on the MST site.

 Strenuous rides and elegant evenings

 Maybe you are not staying overnight on the Monterey Peninsula, and you want to get a good workout on a strenuous bike ride, then follow it up with an evening out.
 Can you easily do both?
 Sure, just refer to shower and change locations for day visitors.
 And if you are lodging here overnight, look for “How Monterey County’s Accommodations Show It’s a Cycling Friendly Place.“

 If you’re enthused about combining bicycling in Pebble Beach with a touch of elegance, and the amenities that typically accompany a special date, we’ve got you covered; refer to “Bike Valet Parking.”
-And if you think you can’t dress in style for cycling, consider Copenhagen—and Monterey County!
-See “Cycling chic a la Monterey.”
+And if you think you can’t dress in style for cycling, see “Cycling chic a la Monterey.”

 Hey, open road—let’s race!